 Root Causes to be Addressed New Implementation of phonics system.
-Root Causes to be Addressed l • • • • • • • • • • • • • • • • • • • Weak systematic writing instruction and training.
+Weak systematic writing instruction and training.
 A large population of students who are below grade level in ELA.
-This is a root cause and not a Yes contributing cause or symptom This is something we can affect Yes Impacted Programs IDEA - Special Education School and District Effectiveness Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part A - Foster Care Program Title I, Part A - Parent and Family Engagement Program Title I, Part C - Education of Migratory Children Title I, Part D - Programs for Neglected or Delinquent Children Title II, Part A, Preparing, Training and Recruiting High-Quality Teachers, Principals and other School Leaders Title III - Language Instruction for English Learners and Immigrant Students Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth Program Title IV, Part A - Student Support and Academic Enrichment Others:
+This is a root cause and not a Yes contributing cause or symptom This is something we can affect Yes Impacted Programs IDEA - Special Education School and District Effectiveness Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part A - Foster Care Program Title I, Part A - Parent and Family Engagement Program Title I, Part C - Education of Migratory Children Title I, Part D - Programs for Neglected or Delinquent Children Title III - Language Instruction for English Learners and Immigrant Students Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth Program Others: